-Obviously, you will not know everything about this part at the time you have to defend your prospectus, but you should be able to provide your best, educated guess.
+Obviously, you will not have the final answer on every aspect of the project at the time you have to defend your prospectus, but you should be able to provide your best, educated guess.
 In the end, your committee will be looking for solid evidence that (1) if everything goes according to plan, you will be able to complete a satisfactory dissertation, and (2) there is a reasonable chance that everything will in fact go well.